Renter Application Process and Admittance Criteria

 Purpose of this Admittance Policy:

-- To provide a standardized guideline for admitting residents to properties managed by Action Property Management.
+- To provide a standardized guideline for admitting residents into Action Property Management properties.

 - To ensure that only responsible tenants, who will pay rent on time and maintain the rental property, are admitted to Action Property Management properties.